Adamnite/A1/README.md

 $ ninja

 $ # run tests
-$ ctest --output-on-failure
+$ ctest
 ```

-## Contributing
+## Join us

-Please check our contribution guidelines [here](CONTRIBUTING.md).

-Thank you for your help!
+A1 is committed to a welcoming environment where everyone can contribute.

+- See our [contributing guidelines](CONTRIBUTING.md) for information about the A1 development community
+- We discuss A1 and Adamnite Blockchain on [Discord](https://discord.gg/AxbRrXvS)